BlenderCN-Org/io_scene_mudrunner/README.md

 Download the GitHub repository as a [ZIP file](https://github.com/fred-rum/io_scene_mudrunner/archive/master.zip).

 To install the addon, run Blender and select `File -> User Preferences...
 (Ctrl-Alt-U)`.
 Click on the "Add-ons" tab, then click "Install from File..." at the bottom.
-Navigate to your downloaded `io_scene_mudrunner.zip` file and install it.
+Navigate to your downloaded `io_scene_mudrunner-master.zip` file and install it.
 The preferences window shows the new `Import-Export: DirectX X Format for Spintires MudRunner` addon.
 Put a checkmark in the box next to it to enable it, and then click "Save User Settings" at the bottom.

 You can now export with `File -> Export -> MudRunner (.x)`.
 The export dialog looks much like the old DirectX exporter, but with a new checkbox for `Flatten Transforms to Meshes`.
 Check this box to enjoy hassle-free exporting.